ht-diva/sumstats_load_pipeline_in_tiledb/README.md

 # Sumstats load pipeline
-A load pipeline that uses TileDB as the storage infrastructure for the summary statistics.
+A load pipeline using TileDB as summary statistics storage infrastructure.

 ## Workflow example